rinki-ku/shipmentlist-edit-update/README.md

-#Frontend Coding Challenge

-Welcome to the frontend coding challenge!
-Please read the following instructions carefully.

-**Your goal is to set up an application which enables the user to view and manage shipments.**
+**To set up an application which enables the user to view and manage shipments.**

 ## Business need